Center-for-Digital-Narrative/elmcip/README.md

 ### Turn on development settings module.

-    drush en development_settings
+    bin/site-drush en development_settings

 ## Contribute

-Always make sure you are using the latest version of elmcip.net and custom modules before doing any changes to modules or theme.
+Always make sure you are using the latest version of elmcip and any custom modules before doing any changes to modules and theme.

     git pull --rebase
     git submodule update